SSH Access

 Specify Login User

 The --login flag specifies which OS user to authenticate as on the remote node.
-The login must be listed in your role's allowed_logins field.
+The login must be listed in your role's logins field (the allow.logins list in the role spec).

 Login flag examples bash